-ProteoGenix gives you access to the best expertise in bispecific antibody development: 2 therapeutic antibodies on the market, 300+ monoclonal antibodies successfully developed, scientists having more than 25 years of experience in therapeutic antibody development.
-Choose the best knowledge in bispecific antibody format generation to construct your blockbuster.
+ProteoGenix gives you access to the best expertise in bispecific antibody development: 3 therapeutic antibodies on the market, 300+ monoclonal antibodies successfully developed, scientists having more than 25 years experience in therapeutic antibody development.
+Choose the best knowledge in bispecific antibody format generation to build your blockbuster.

 Bispecific antibody design

-widest range of bispecific antibody format engineering on the market.
+Widest range of bispecific monoclonal antibody structure formats on the market.

-2 therapeutic antibodies on the market, 300 monoclonal successfully developed, 15 years of experience in monoclonal antibody
+3 Therapeutic antibodies on the market, 300 monoclonal successfully developed, 15 years’ experience in monoclonal antibodies.

 Short turnaround time

-8 weeks from antibody sequence to mg of bispecific antibody is our fastest project record!
+8 Weeks from antibody sequence to mg of bispecific monoclonal antibody is our fastest project record!

 IP free proprietary cell line

-our unrivalled proprietary cell line developed for high-yield antibody expression.
+Our unrivaled proprietary cell line was developed for high-yield antibody expression.

 Protein production expert

-ProteoGenix offers the best-in-class one-stop solution for your bispecific antibody development project.
+ProteoGenix offers the best-in-class one-stop solution for your bispecific antibody (Bsab) development project.
 Get access to: